 Illuminated flowers and butterflies sparkle in Matter Gardens, just like the real ones do in summer.
 It’s hard not to sing each verse of the 12 Days of Christmas when you see five golden rings, four calling birds, three French hens… See?
 It’s not as easy as it sounds.
 Oh, and you can’t miss the breathtaking illuminating suspension bridge over the Mississinewa River.

 The glorious displays end with two saluting toy soldiers dutifully guarding the Christmas Shoppe.
 We stop in every time to warm up with hot cocoa, cider and a few sweet treats.
 The cookies taste just like the ones grandma used to make.
-Browse around the Shoppe for ornaments, books and other nostalgic Christmas finds.
+Browse around the Shoppe for ornaments, gifts and nostalgic Christmas finds.
 On the weekend, Santa Claus and The Grinch stop by.

 You can walk through the winter wonderland for free or cruise through the displays in your warmth and comfort of your car for $5 per vehicle.
 Or for just $25, get a season pass and drive through as many times as you like.
-Christmas City Walkway of LIghts runs from 6-10pm November 21-December 31, 2020.
+Christmas City Walkway of LIghts runs from 6-10pm November 20-December 31, 2021.